galantelab/fredy/README.md

 -g | Path to the reference transcriptome

 ### Chimeric
-Freddie searches through the "chimeric" subcommand for events not yet annotated in the reference transcriptome and that have a 50% overlap with the desired event position (such as Mobile Elements or Retrocopies) or with 50% overlap for both (exon and event), after this identification compares this novels transcripts with the annotated transcripts in the same region and defines which one the most similar transcript and in which region of the new transcript your event was found (Initial, Internal or Final).
+Within the "chimeric" subcommand, Freddie conducts a search for events that have not been previously annotated in the reference transcriptome and possess a 50% overlap with the desired event position.
+This can include events such as Mobile Elements or Retrocopies.
+Additionally, Freddie also searches for events that possess a 50% overlap with both the event and the exon.
+Following the identification of these novel transcripts, they are compared to the annotated transcripts within the same region.
+This allows Freddie to determine which transcript is the most similar and in which region of the novel transcript the event was found.
+Specifically, the location of the event within the novel transcript is identified as either initial, internal, or final, depending on its position within the transcript.
+This thorough approach allows for the comprehensive analysis of chimeric events and enhances the accuracy of the results.

 <a href="https://github.com/rmercuri/freddie">
     <img src="images/scheme_quimeric.jpg" alt="Chimeric transcript" width="1800" height="500">